Qiao919/ThesisTemplate-TUMA/ReadMe.md

 # Master Thesis Template Instructions

+This template is based on the Thesis Template from TUM Economics of Innovation, authored by Hanna Hottenrott.

 1. **Signed Master Thesis Topic**:
    - Upload the approved and signed Master Thesis topic file with the filename `SignedTopic.pdf` and overwrite.